Lee Roy Abernathy (August 13, 1913 - May 25, 1993)

 Abernathy wrote many popular gospel songs.
 Some of these include He’s A Personal Savior and A Newborn Feeling.
-Along with Dwight Brock, Abernathy was one of the first to play “turnaround” type introductions on songs.
-He was responsible for printing the first gospel sheet music and boasted of thousands of piano students taught with his Modern Gospel Piano Course by Mail.
-He also served as a vocal coach to numerous singers including London Parris, who went on to have great success in the industry.
+Along with Dwight Brock of the Stamps, Abernathy helped to popularize the use of “turnaround” segments between song verses which served to highlight the talents of the musician(s).
+He was an early pioneer printing sheet music (single songs) and boasted of thousands of piano students taught with his Modern Gospel Piano Course by Mail.
+He also served as a vocal coach to numerous singers including bass singer London Parris who went on to have great success in the industry.

 Abernathy wrote a book in 1948 simply titled IT.
 The book is a collection of Abernathy's songs and his commentaries about quartet life.
-It was designed to be a handbook for gospel musicians.
-It is a highly sought collector's item today.
+It was designed to be a handbook for gospel musicians and is a highly sought collector's item today.

 Abernathy was also well known as a performer.
 He pulled stints with the Rangers Quartet, Jubilee Quartet, and the Homeland Harmony Quartet.
-Abernathy and Carroll “Shorty” Bradford also performed together as the Happy Two, billed as a “two man quartet.”
+Abernathy and Carroll “Shorty” Bradford also performed together as the Happy Two, billed as a “two-man quartet.”
 The Happy Two were an unusual group.
 Their program focused on corny humor and drew from songs that had interesting, intertwining parts.
 When they sang, they sounded almost like a quartet.
 Both singers had extensive vocal ranges, and this added to their appeal.
-At one time, a $500 diamond ring was offered to anyone who could sing as high and as low as Bradford.
-They excelled at novelty tunes.
-One of their recordings, Shorty's Banjo, features Bradford playing "Cripple Creek" on the piano.
-He makes the piano sound like a 5-string banjo.
+They excelled at novelty tunes, and at one time, a $500 diamond ring was offered to anyone who could sing as high and as low as Bradford.

 The expertise of these two gentlemen led them to form a new quartet in the early 1950s called the Miracle Men.
 A former comrade from the Homeland Harmony Quartet, Aycel Soward, joined the pair to sing bass.
 Earl Terry was the first tenor and Idus Spivey filled out the quartet at baritone.
 When the Miracle Men were on a program, you could be assured they would sing songs no other group on the program would sing.
 This was because Abernathy was a prolific songwriter.
 Often, the group would sing five-part music with Abernathy providing the fifth vocal part.
 Abernathy and Bradford only kept the Miracle Men together for about a year before returning to their popular two-man format.